-Cellular activation requires either a physical SIM or an eSIM provided by the carrier. eSIMs are preferred for a number of reasons but your local carrier may not support them at the scale your organization needs.
-Carrier selection should also take into account coverage for where students live, go to school, as well as any facility where devices are initially configured.
+Cellular activation requires either a SIM or an eSIM provided by the carrier. eSIMs are preferred for a number of reasons, but your local carrier may not support them at the scale your organization needs.
+Carrier selection should also take into account coverage for where users live, work or attend school, as well as any location where devices are initially configured.

 When selecting a carrier, ask the following:

-After an agreement is signed, what is the time period to create and make available the eSIMs so they can be assigned to iPad devices?
+After an agreement is signed, what is the time period to create and make available the eSIMs so they can be assigned to supported iPhone and iPad devices?

 What is the URL for your carrier’s eSIM server (known as an SM-DP+ server)?

 Ensure access to the carriers eSIM server is available through firewalls.